salmonarg/shyake/README.md

 **post-quantum cryptography**, designed as a decentralized communication method to resist censorship and surveillance.

-It means you can also self-host the server on your own hardware, instead of Cloudflare Global Network.
+The server runs on Cloudflare Workers, so everyone can host their own instance at no cost.
+You can also self-host the server on your own hardware instead of the Cloudflare Global Network.

-* **Why we choose Cloudflare Workers?**
-  * Everyone can host their own instance without any cost!

 ### Documents